Sv443/BetterYTM/contributing.md

 - Auto-Like:
   - [getAutoLikeData()](#getautolikedata) 🔒 - Returns the current auto-like data object
   - [saveAutoLikeData()](#saveautolikedata) 🔒 - Overwrites the current auto-like data object with the provided one
+  - [fetchVideoVotes()](#fetchvideovotes) - Fetches the approximate like and dislike count for the video with the specified ID
 - Other:
   - [NanoEmitter](#nanoemitter) - Abstract class for creating lightweight, type safe event emitting classes